 - Students are required to contact the instructor immediately when they notice broken links or inaccessible files in the course.
 Links and files are assumed to work, unless students indicate otherwise.
 Points lost on assignments, due to inaccessible links and files, cannot be made up if students did not notify the instructor of the problem prior to the assignment due date. - The instructor is committed to fixing broken links and inaccessible files as soon as possible after being notified by the students.
 In the case that there will be a significant delay before these items can be fixed, the instructor will post an announcement to let the class know about the problem and to describe any alternate files/links or alternate due dates for assignments, if applicable, that students should be aware of. - Students are responsible for submitting all assignments and activities by their due dates.
-In the very rare case that technical problems prevent a student from submitting an assignment, students are required to - o Immediately contact their instructor via email or the Canvas Inbox, to let them know about the problem and to submit a copy of their assignment as an attachment (where possible). - o Then, immediately contact the Canvas help desk to troubleshoot and resolve the problem. - Submit an email updating the instructor on whether the problem was resolved and of any additional steps the student or instructor needs to take to get the assignment properly submitted to Canvas. - It is not appropriate to send an email to your instructor informing them about tech problems after an assignment due date. - Students are expected to read all assignment instructions and to submit work in the required file formats.
+In the very rare case that technical problems prevent a student from submitting an assignment, students are required to- - Immediately contact their instructor via email or the Canvas Inbox, to let them know about the problem and to submit a copy of their assignment as an attachment (where possible). - Then, immediately contact the Canvas help desk to troubleshoot and resolve the problem. - Submit an email updating the instructor on whether the problem was resolved and of any additional steps the student or instructor needs to take to get the assignment properly submitted to Canvas. - It is not appropriate to send an email to your instructor informing them about tech problems after an assignment due date. - Students are expected to read all assignment instructions and to submit work in the required file formats.
 Work submitted as improper file formats will not be considered to have been handed in on time.
-The instructor will only grade work submitted using the proper file format. - It is the student's responsibility to reach out to the appropriate help desk to troubleshoot and resolve tech problems in the course,
+The instructor will only grade work submitted using the proper file format. - Students are expected to double-check and verify that they have submitted the correct assignment file.
+No late submissions will be accepted due to an incorrect file submission. - It is the student's responsibility to reach out to the appropriate help desk to troubleshoot and resolve tech problems in the course.

-24/7 help is available to all students via the Help button in the far-left Canvas menu.
+\bigstar 24/7 help is available to all students via the O Help button in the far-left Canvas menu.

-For more detailed information about getting tech help, please review the information on the Tech Help page of the course.
+For more detailed information about getting tech help, please review the information on the Tech Help (https://utah.instructure.com/courses/905978/pages/tech-help) page of the course.